 You can feel the difference the moment you step on the plane.
 Flight attendants were welcoming me onboard with a smile on their face.
 Finding a seat wasn't that difficult since single-aisle A320 business class consists of only three rows in a 2-2 configuration.

-The B/E Aerospace Diamond seat, which also American Airlines uses on transcontinental Airbus A321 business class, goes down to a full flat mode and was comfortable enough for sleeping.
+The B/E Aerospace Diamond seat, which also American Airlines uses on transcontinental Airbus A321 business class (read our review), goes down to a full flat mode and was comfortable enough for sleeping.
 Like Iberia A330, the foot space is quite limited, and there is not much room to wiggle your feet.

 Also due to the 2-2 seat setup, if you are sitting on the window side, you have to climb over the aisle passenger's feet when visiting the bathroom.
 The window seat, on the other hand, offers a bit more privacy, although not between the passengers.